M4V: Multimodal Mamba for Efficient Text-to-Video Generation: Experiments

-To ensure a fair comparison, all variants are trained and evaluated using the same fast evaluation configurations as described in~\cref{sec:abl_setting}.
+To ensure a fair comparison, all variants are trained with same steps and using the fast evaluation protocol as described in~\cref{sec:abl_setting}.
 The performance results are presented in~\cref{tab:two-level-columns}.
 Among all variants, \textit{Parallel} achieves the highest performance but comes with a substantial computational cost while offering only a marginal 0.09\% improvement over full attention.
-The \textit{Full} variant, which applies Mamba to all \textit{single-stream} blocks, significantly reduces computational overhead with comparable performance with others.
+The \textit{Full} variant, which applies Mamba to all blocks, significantly reduces computational overhead with comparable performance with others.
 When incorporating the proposed temporal branch to \textit{Full}, the model achieves the best overall scores while maintaining lower computational costs.